chethana1412/MOD12_UP-DOWN-COUNTER/README.md

 # MOD12_UP-DOWN-COUNTER
-Design and Verification a Loadable MOD12 Up-Down Counter with up/down control and loadable value functionality
+Design and Verification of a Loadable MOD12 Up-Down Counter with up/down control and loadable value functionality